#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

-The first thing you should know when planting spring flowers, vegetables, and other seeds is your planting zone.
-Every location in the U.S. and its territories is sorted into blocks by climate.
+The first thing to learn when planting spring flowers, veggies, and other seeds is your planting zone.
+Every location in the U.S. and its territories is sorted by climate.
 Find your zone on the USDA growing zone map and learn when to plant seeds.

 Gardening in Your Growing Zone

 This area is in growing Zones 8 or 9, but it’s desert, so utilize greenhouses to grow herbs and vegetables.
 Native plants like cacti, succulents, and other hardy desert shrubs will easily grow outside.
-Other beloved garden vegetables love the heat, like cucumbers, squash, tomatoes, and peppers.
+Other beloved garden vegetables love the heat, like peppers, cucumbers, squash, and tomatoes.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-However, many spring flowers are sensitive to that much sun and heat, so research to find which varieties can handle the weather before planting outdoors.
+However, many flowers are sensitive to that much sun and heat, so research to find which varieties can handle the weather before planting outdoors.

-An indoor garden of greenery might also be lovely, so create an oasis inside your home.
-A covered porch or sunroom is a great place to encourage plant growth, especially with plant stands and pots of all sizes.
+An indoor garden of greenery is also lovely.
+Look into house plants and create an oasis inside your home.
+A sunroom or covered porch is a great place to encourage plant growth, especially with pots and plant stands of all sizes.
 Your spring flower seed choices, whether they're perennials or annuals, can also often get an indoor start.

 Plant Seeds Outside With Direct Sow

 Planting seeds into your garden soil, or using the direct sow method, is an alternative option.
-There's less tending and planning than growing indoors.
-If you like to go with the flow, follow the instructions on your seed package and give it a try.
+It doesn't give you as much organized planning in terms of reliability and spacing compared to indoor starts.
+However, if you like to go with the flow, follow the instructions on your seed packet and try it out.

 Start Seeds Indoors